dianabasilio/docker-example/README.md

 - With docker-compose, a default network for all composed containers is created.
 - docker-compose and docker commands can work together.
 - Docker compose mainly solves annoying repetition of (long) commands.

+## other docker commands

+- run `docker exec <command>` to run extra commands that are not inside the dockerfile.

+## Section 9: Deploying Dcoker Containers.

+### To take in count

+- Bind Mounts shouldn´t be used in Production.
+- Containerized apps might need a build step (like React apps).
+- Multi-Container projects might need to be split (or should be split) across multiple host/remote machines.
+- Trade-offs between control and responsability might be worth it.

+### Hosting providers (Cloud services)

+- AWS- Amazon Web Services.
+- Azure- Microsoft Azure.
+- Google Cloud.
+- There are more....

+### AWS

+AWS-EC2: It is a service that allows you to spin up and manage your own computers/remote machines on the cloud.

+#### STEPS to use EC2

+1. Create and launch EC2 instance, VPC and security group.
+2. Configure security group to expose all required ports to WWW.
+3. Connect to instance (SSH) (to connect to the remote machine), install Docker and run container.

+### In Production

+- A container should really work standalone, you should NOT have source code on your remote machine.
+- Instead of using bind mounts, we use COPY.
+- Remember that bind mount are declared with -v flag (on run command) or in docker-compose.
+NOT dockerfile.
+-